 This version of journalism is of an education delivered by professional current or former practitioners in state-of-the-art facilities.
-Within this repertoire the future is bright, and ‘cutting-edge’ for the 21st century.
+Within this repertoire the future is bright and ‘cutting-edge’ for the 21st century.
 This literature emphasises that courses are endorsed by industry and are industry-facing.
 It took the form of an overwhelming emphasis on skills learnt from experts as the following exemplify.
 The BJTC sets the tone:

 Our accreditation criteria reflect the rapidly changing world of journalism, in broadcast and digital multi media.
 We seek to ensure that the professional training provided is based on direct practical engagement… relevant to the operational demands of the industry, thus ensuring the highest levels of employability.
 (BJTC, 2015b)